FA Cup final 2023, Manchester City vs Manchester United: What time is it and what TV channel is it on?

 The 42-year-old is from Wigan in Greater Manchester and is understood to be a Wigan Athletic fan.
 He has been a target for Jürgen Klopp this season who has subsequently backtracked on highly critical comments about Tierney, and the decision by the Football Association shows they rate the referee highly.

 Tierney will be assisted by Neil Davies and Scott Ledger with fellow referee Peter Banks as fourth official.
-League Cup final referee David Coote will have Var duties and his assistant Var will be Simon Long.
+League Cup final referee David Coote will act as video assistant referee alongside Simon Long.

 What is the latest news